-Perennial Advantage Freedom (HMO) will contract for PCP services with physicians who are engaged in general practice, family practice, or internal medicine.
-In some cases, Perennial Advantage Freedom (HMO) may contract with internal medicine physicians who also hold a subspecialty board certification in a specialty relevant to Perennial Advantage Freedom (HMO)'s member population, including pulmonology and cardiology.
+Perennial Advantage Freedom (HMO-POS) will contract for PCP services with physicians who are engaged in general practice, family practice, or internal medicine.
+In some cases, Perennial Advantage Freedom (HMO-POS) may contract with internal medicine physicians who also hold a subspecialty board certification in a specialty relevant to Perennial Advantage Freedom (HMO-POS)'s member population, including pulmonology and cardiology.

-• What is the role of the PCP in Perennial Advantage Freedom (HMO)?
+• What is the role of a PCP in our plan?

-PCPs will provide regular patient care services in the nursing home facilities, working to streamline care and minimize the need for transfers out of the home setting for ambulatory services.
-They will work directly with the Perennial Advantage Freedom (HMO) Nurse Practitioners to provide and oversee all aspects of member care including evaluating, recommending or providing treatments to optimize members' health status.
+PCPs will provide regular patient care services in the most appropriate setting, working to streamline care and minimize the need for transfers out of the home setting for ambulatory services.
+They will work directly with the member to provide and oversee all aspects of the member's care including evaluating, recommending or providing treatments to optimize members' health status.